Aortic Stenosis Groundbreaking Treatment through TAVR

 Our multidisciplinary approach at University Hospitals enhances our ability to treat patients with complex heart and vascular conditions, including aortic stenosis.
 We bring together an entire team of heart and vascular specialists at our advanced Valve and Structural Heart Disease Center who are dedicated to collaborative care for a seamless patient experience and the very best treatment options for aortic stenosis.

-Understanding Aortic Stenosis Risk Factors
+Understanding Aortic Valve Replacement Risk Factors

 Aortic stenosis may be caused by a congenital heart defect, or one present at birth.
 Other risk factors can include: